 to furnishing each student admitted into the program an array of diverse opportunities

-to become informed counselors, as well as develop a professional identity as a counselor.
+to become informed counselors, as well as, develop a professional identity as a counselor.

-Students graduating with a degree in counseling in one of the three concentrations:
+Students graduating with a degree in counseling in one of the three concentrations,

 will appreciate diverse cultures, be committed to the counseling profession, and manifest

-means they maintain the highest standards of professional training.
+based outcomes to maintain the highest standards of professional training.

 Graduates of the M.S. degree program are prepared to assume counseling positions in

 various employment settings to include but not limited to: school settings, community

 agencies, private practice, and/or not-for-profit organizations located in metropolitan,

 rural and global settings.
 Individuals admitted into the program will learn in an